 Distracted driving is no joke, and according to the CDC, it takes 8 lives per day.
 Never use your GPS tablet while driving for anything but GPS assistance.

-While law specifics vary from state to state, it is illegal in every state to hold any electronic device, including a phone, while operating a motor vehicle.
-Certain mounts may be illegal as well, such as windshield mounts.
+While the law specifics vary from state to state, it is illegal in every state to hold any electronic device, including a phone, while operating a motor vehicle.
+Certain mounts, such as windshield mounts, may also be illegal.
 These are illegal in over half of the states.
-Often these laws may also include stipulations such as the size of the device mounted.
+Often, these laws may also include stipulations such as the size of the device mounted.

 I have listed a few of my favorite mounts below.
-For more options, be sure to check out the Best Phone Mounts For 3rd Gen Tacoma Buyer’s Guide.
+For more options, check out the Best Phone Mounts For 3rd Gen Tacoma Buyer’s Guide.

 Another accessory to consider is a tablet case.
-If you use your tablet while overlanding for other reasons, it’s never a bad idea for a hard protective case.
+If you use your tablet while overlanding for other reasons, having a hard protective case is never a bad idea.
 Companies also make cases with features specifically for GPS tablets.

-One such brand is GPSlockbox which makes lockable mounts and cases to prevent theft if your car were broken into.
+One such brand is GPSlockbox, which makes lockable mounts and cases to prevent theft if your car is broken into.
 I also like its unique features such as a radio mic stand and cooling fans.

 Another good option is the RAM mounts fan-cooled case.
-When running GPS on your tablet for long periods of time, it will inevitably get hot.
-These fan-cooled cases will prevent heat from building up, and protect your tablet’s battery and internals.
+It will inevitably get hot when you run GPS on your tablet for long periods.
+These fan-cooled cases will prevent heat from building up and protect your tablet’s battery and internals.

 Tacoma Dash Mounts To Consider: